immersive-web/webxr/spatial-tracking-explainer.md

 ## Reference Spaces
 The wide range of hardware form factors makes it impractical and unscalable to expect developers to reason directly about the tracking technology their experience will be running on.
 Instead, the WebXR Device API is designed to have developers think upfront about the mobility needs of the experience they are building which is communicated to the User Agent by explicitly requesting an appropriate `XRReferenceSpace`.
 The `XRReferenceSpace` object acts as a substrate for the XR experience being built by establishing guarantees about supported motion and providing a space in which developers can retrieve `XRViewerPose` and its view matrices.
 The critical aspect to note is that the User Agent (or underlying platform) is responsible for providing consistently behaved lower-capability `XRReferenceSpace` objects even when running on a higher-capability tracking system.

-There are three types of reference spaces: `bounded`, `unbounded`, and `stationary`.
-A bounded experience is one in which the user will move around their physical environment to fully interact, but will not need to travel beyond a fixed boundary defined by the XR hardware.
-An unbounded experience is one in which a user is able to freely move around their physical environment and travel significant distances.
-A stationary experience is one which does not require the user to move around in space, and includes "seated" or "standing" experiences.
+There are several types of reference spaces: `inline`, `position-disabled`, `eye-level`, `floor-level`, `bounded`, and `unbounded`.
+A `bounded` experience is one in which the user will move around their physical environment to fully interact, but will not need to travel beyond a fixed boundary defined by the XR hardware.
+An `unbounded` experience is one in which a user is able to freely move around their physical environment and travel significant distances.  `position-disabled`, `eye-level`, and `floor-level` experiences are ones which do not require the user to move around in space, and includes "seated" or "standing" experiences.
 Examples of each of these types of experiences can be found in the detailed sections below.

 It is worth noting that not all experiences will work on all XR hardware and not all XR hardware will support all experiences (see [Appendix A: XRReferenceSpace Availability](#xrreferencespace-availability)).
 For example, it is not possible to build a experience which requires the user to walk around on a device like a GearVR.
 In the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), it is strongly recommended that developers select the least capable `XRReferenceSpace` that suffices for the experience they are building.
 Requesting a more capable reference space will artificially restrict the set of XR devices their experience will otherwise be viewable from.